Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

-The basic structure of the task and the key behavioral outcomes remained the same as in the laboratory study.
-We informed participants that they were participating in a study of search engine usage and research behaviors, then guided them through a series of four research tasks using a search engine, alternating between control and treatment rounds.
-In each treatment round, the participant encountered one of the eight candidate interstitial disinformation warnings upon clicking certain search results.
-We measured whether the participant clicked through the warning and whether they visited an alternative site.
-We report the overall CTR and AVR across all observations in order to answer \hyperref[item:crowdRQ1]{RQ1}.
+The task structure and key behavioral outcomes remained the same as in the laboratory study.
+We informed participants that they were joining a study of search engine usage and research behaviors.
+We then guided participants through four research tasks using a search engine, alternating between control and treatment rounds.
+In each treatment round, the participant encountered one of eight candidate interstitial disinformation warnings after clicking certain search results.
+We measured whether the participant clicked through the warning and whether they visited an alternative website.
+We examine the CTR and AVR across all observations to answer \hyperref[item:crowdRQ1]{RQ1}.

 We used surveys after each warning encounter to measure how informative the warning was and how strongly the participant perceived the warning to convey a risk of harm. \hyperref[item:crowdRQ2]{RQ2} and \hyperref[item:crowdRQ3]{RQ3} concern the relationship between AVR and these survey responses.
 A standard analysis approach would have been to randomly assign participants to warnings, then compute statistical tests across the conditions.
 Unless the differences in effect between warnings were dramatic, however, this approach would have required a massive number of observations on each warning to establish statistical significance.